Department of Medical Imaging, Division of Nuclear Medicine

 Imaging Infrastructure: The City-wide fleet includes PET/CT and PET/MR with a cyclotron and a radiochemist, multiple SPECT/CT units and DEXA.
 The renewal of the City-wide computed tomography fleet is in progress with purchase of five (5) wide-volume clinical CT units with 16cm coverage in a single rotation all with cardiac imaging capability.
 An identical wide volume research CT scanner is being installed to facilitate research-clinical translation.

-Qualifications: The successful candidate will hold an MD degree or equivalent and be eligible for licensure in the Province of Ontario with certification in Nuclear Medicine from the Royal College of Physician and Surgeons of Canada or international equivalent.
-Candidates will need to meet the current credentialing requirements of LHSC and St. Joseph’s Health Care London.
-Fellowship training in Nuclear Medicine Therapy/Theranostics or significant experience in the field is required.
-The successful candidate will be proficient in spoken and written English, a self-starter, team player and be willing to participate in all aspects of academic activities including committee work, and imaging with on-call duties as required by the Chair/Chief of the Division.
+Qualifications: The successful candidate will hold a MD degree and be able to an obtain an Independent Certificate of Registration in Nuclear Medicine with the College of Physician and Surgeons of Ontario (CPSO).
+Candidates will need to meet the current credentialing requirements of LHSC and St. Joseph’s Health Care London, including ensuring membership with the Canadian Medical Protective Association (CMPA).
+Fellowship training completion in Nuclear Medicine Therapy/Theranostics is required.
+The successful candidate will be proficient in spoken and written English, a self-starter, team player and be willing to participate in all aspects of academic activities including committee work, and imaging with on- call duties as required by the Chair/Chief of the Division.

 Interested candidates are strongly encouraged to contact the City-Wide Nuclear Medicine Division Chair, Dr. Jonathan Romsa, (email@example.com) for further details.

 Compensation Details: Remuneration will be commensurate with qualifications and experience.